tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 - design
 layout: post
 hero: 01-01hero.jpg
+twitter_desc: I talk about where I believe UI is going based on the current trends.
+twitter_image: 14-00card.jpg
 ---

 I once worked for a client where I was the only Designer on the team and the only female involved in building the product.
 The client was obsessed with integrating ‘social.’
 Despite my general dislike of arbitrary social functions, they were adamant it had to happen so I moved ahead with creating a heart icon to represent a ‘Like’ function.
 It was a small piece of a much larger UI redesign so I assumed it would be glossed over and I could focus on fighting the bigger battles.